A Place for Mom

 What is a retirement community?

-Retirement communities are designed to meet your loved one’s needs as they move into the next phase of their life.
-Communities give residents a sense of purpose and freedom, enabling them to release responsibility while staff attends to cooking, housekeeping, laundry, and other maintenance.
-Understanding the three main types of communities will help you choose a living situation that best fits your loved one’s needs.
+Retirement communities are collections of homes or apartments reserved for active and independent seniors.
+They’re designed to meet the needs of senior residents as they move into the next phase of life.
+These communities give residents a sense of purpose and freedom, enabling them to release responsibility while staff attend to cooking, housekeeping, laundry, and other daily maintenance.

 Independent living communities

 These communities are designed for older adults who want a maintenance-free lifestyle but don’t need full-time medical or personal care.
-Most independent living communities don’t provide assistance with activities of daily living (ADLs) or the individualized care assisted living and memory care facilities offer.
-However, residents can take advantage of communal amenities as well as individual services such as housekeeping and meal preparation.
+Most stand-alone independent living communities don’t provide assistance with activities of daily living (ADLs) or the individualized care that assisted living and memory care facilities offer.
+However, residents can take advantage of communal amenities and individual services such as housekeeping and meal preparation.

 Continuing care retirement communities (CCRCs)